ja0nz/opcua2html/docs/Documentation.md

 **Short explanation about the [components](https://github.com/ja-nz/opcua2html/tree/master/ReactJsApp/src/components) used in this project:**

-- [`App.js`](https://github.com/ja-nz/opcua2html/blob/master/ReactJsApp/src/components/App.js) is the Root Component of the ReactJS App.
-It's controlling the WebSocket Connection and the distribution of the opcData to the other Components.
+- [`App.js`](https://github.com/ja-nz/opcua2html/blob/master/ReactJsApp/src/components/App.js) is the root component of the ReactJS app.
+It's controlling the WebSocket connection and the distribution of the opcData to the other components.
 Furthermore it renders the Header and Footer.

 - [`JobControl.js`](https://github.com/ja-nz/opcua2html/blob/master/ReactJsApp/src/components/JobControl.js) is another stateful component which is responsible for the correct rendering of the job control section.
-It is passing the SVG Path to the stateless SVG Gauge component, calculating the end of the current job and rendering the passed OPC data itself too.
+It is passing the SVG Path to the stateless SVG Gauge component, calculating the end of the current job and rendering the passed OPC data related to the [jobAPI](https://github.com/ja-nz/opcua2html/blob/master/ReactJsApp/src/api.js).

 - [`QualityControl.js`](https://github.com/ja-nz/opcua2html/blob/master/ReactJsApp/src/components/QualityControl.js) is a stateful component too.
-It is responsible for rendering the Selection Component and passing data to the [QualityControlNode.js](https://github.com/ja-nz/opcua2html/blob/master/ReactJsApp/src/components/QualityControlNode.js) and handling click Events from this component.
+It is responsible for rendering the selection component and passing the data related to the [qualityControlAPI](https://github.com/ja-nz/opcua2html/blob/master/ReactJsApp/src/api.js) to the [QualityControlNode](https://github.com/ja-nz/opcua2html/blob/master/ReactJsApp/src/components/QualityControlNode.js) component and handling click events from this component.

 ### Styling